telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/map.md

 slug: htmlhelpers_map_aspnetcore
 ---

-# Map Html Helper
+# Map HtmlHelper

-The Map Html helper is a server-side wrapper for the [Kendo UI Map](http://demos.telerik.com/aspnet-mvc/map/index).
+The Map HtmlHelper extension is a server-side wrapper for the [Kendo UI Map](http://demos.telerik.com/aspnet-mvc/map/index) widget.

 The [Kendo UI Map widget](http://demos.telerik.com/aspnet-core/map/index) displays geospatial information organized in layers and is supported for both desktop and mobile devices.